Swader/diffbot-php-client-docs/api-crawl.rst

 A full tutorial on using this API can be found `here <http://www.sitepoint.com/crawling-searching-entire-domains-diffbot>`__, and a working app powered by it at http://search.sitepoint.tools.

+The Crawl API is also known as the Crawlbot.

 Crawl API Class
 ===============